-9. MASTER OF APPLIED SCIENCE IN FOOD AND NUTRITION (MSFNTI)
+9. MASTEROF APPLIEDSCIENCE IN FOOD AND NUTRITION (MSFNTI)

-Subject Subject Description Period of Assessment NATED RPFN 511 Research Dissertation Full Registration Annual Research Project 1.000 RPFN521 Research Dissertation Successive Registration Ailidai Research Froject 1.000
+Subject Subject Description Period o Assessment NATED RPFN 511 Research Dissertation Full Registration Annual Research Projec t 1.000 RPFN521 Research Dissertation Successive Registration

 A qualified student will be able to conduct research in the food and nutrition consumer science fields to enhance the quality of life of the consumer.